 And in the age of the Internet, it’s easier than ever for a client to research the thousands of firms in this world that are competing for their business.

-This is basic.
 Delivering low or negative returns for too long, especially when the client feels like time is no longer on their side, will eventually result in a lost client.

 It doesn’t matter how down-to-earth and personable you are as an advisor.
 They hired you and your firm to deliver results.

 If poor performance is bad enough, then charging high fees is adding insult to injury.

 In this industry climate, there will be some give-and-take.
-Your fees might have to be lowered, but you can also look at cost-cutting in other areas to offset the lower fees.
+Your fees might have to be lowered, but you can look at cost-cutting in other areas to offset the lower fees.

 Are you selling investment products that benefit you before they benefit the client?
 Did you overpromise on the returns, but underdelivered?

 If you find it easier to make money by bringing in new assets rather than growing the existing base through good investing, then you’re destined to lose the client.

-In the short term, you’ll generate revenue, but in the long term, that strategy will fail when the client sees low returns and considering taking their assets elsewhere.
-Likewise, happy clients will tell the world why they love you, and you’ll be in position to land new clients more easily.
+Angry clients can make it known to the world why they don’t like you, potentially driving away new business.
+Likewise, happy clients will tell the world why they love you, and it helps you land new clients more easily.